Serena Williams into US Open semifinals, closer to 24th Slam

 Williams last lost before the semifinals in New York all the way back in 2007, when Justine Henin eliminated her in the quarterfinals.

 On Thursday, Williams will face No. 16 Elise Mertens or unseeded Victoria Azarenka.
 Their quarterfinal was scheduled for Wednesday night.
+It was in a match against Azarenka at Wimbledon in 2012 that Williams last topped 20 aces, producing 24.

 This week, in the fourth round, Williams also needed a comeback and the maximum number of sets to get through before defeating 15th-seeded Maria Sakkari 6-3, 6-7 (6), 6-3.